 In this type of space we recommend 150 lux average during the day dimmed to 50 lux at night.
 Luminaires should be specified with a soft diffused glow, supplemented by wall lights.
 Despite a service user requiring their own space, operational staff need to be able to control lighting within individual bedrooms from outside the room.

 Service-users may need to be observed during the night and discreet lighting that does not disturb their sleep is essential.
 The main light should be service user controllable which staff can override from outside the room if required.
 A night light should be incorporated in an over bed light which can be operated inside or outside of the bedroom.
 Low glare night lights will ensure service user visual comfort.

-In the en-suite toilet high ingress protection is required due to water presence with dual operation; internally (service user) and externally (staff).
+In the en-suite toilet high ingress protection is required due to water presence.

 Using a lighting control system can improve the quality of illumination as well as reduce energy consumption.
 Control systems allow the use of light in the required place, at the right time and in the optimum quantity.
 At Designplan we can provide control solutions for traditional switched applications and standalone luminaire operation, through to full networked systems utilising the DALI protocol.